maithili-k/iRODS-RDM-HPC-course/4-iRODS-in-HPC.md

 We will query for the data objects based on the metadata we are interested in.
 For now it is as simple as the name of an author.
 This could be a more advanced query if you have decided on a standardized metadata scheme which is interoperable with your analysis program.
+(to find something you must have added the metadata as explained in the chapter 9.1 of module "iRODS icommands")

 ```sh
 iquest "%s/%s" "select COLL_NAME, DATA_NAME where META_DATA_ATTR_NAME = 'author' and META_DATA_ATTR_VALUE = 'Lewis Carroll'"